Our knowledge of orthopaedics. Your best health.

 Positioning

-Once in the operating room, you will most likely be given general anesthesia, as well as intravenous antibiotics.
+Once in the operating room, you will most likely be given general anesthesia (see Anesthesia section above), as well as intravenous antibiotics.
 Antibiotics are typically given before surgery to lessen the risk of infection after surgery.

 positioning for elbow surgery